YottaDB/YDBDoc/MessageRecovery/errors.rst

 PREVJNLNOEOF, A previous generation journal file xxxx does not have valid EOF

-MUPIP Error: This indicates that while opening the previous generation journal file xxxx MUPIP encountered the journal file in an inconsistent state; it had not been terminated properly.
+MUPIP Error: This indicates that while opening the previous generation journal file xxxx, MUPIP encountered the journal file in an inconsistent state; it had not been terminated properly.

 Action: Report the entire incident context to your YottaDB support channel.